-As you can see, the more content on your website, the more likely it is that Google will love it.
+As you can see, the more content on your website, the more likely it is that Google (and of course other search engines!) will love it.
 And it really works!
 Remember to optimize the content correctly and include keywords important for your business (both in the H2 headers and in the paragraphs by using <strong> and <em> tags).

 11. Company Blog

 One of the first things I recommend to our clients is to set up a company blog.
 It is a perfect place to post content related to the company’s activity.
-Blog is a great way to increase traffic to your website, and you also show up as an expert in your field.
-Share interesting, unique and engaging content – this will increase user involvement and, what’s more, they will spend more time on your website.
+A blog is a great way to increase traffic to your website, and you also show up as an expert in your field.
+Share interesting, unique, and engaging content – this will increase user involvement and, what’s more, they will spend more time on your website.

 But there are some things to remember:

 - post regularly (minimum 2 or 3 posts per month);

 - mention the author (name and image should be enough);

 - insert the date of posting (this way, users will know that the content is up-to-date).

 In recent years, many brands have chosen to include multimedia content on their websites.
 Statistics show that 62% of marketing experts consider video to be an effective form of content (source: contentmarketinginstitute.com).
 Moreover, it is more likely that users will be willing to share multimedia (video or images) in social media.